yutongwangBIT/GOReloc/README.md

 # GOReloc
-This repository contains the implementation of our [RAL paper](https://ieeexplore.ieee.org/document/10634741): GOReloc: Graph-based Object-Level Data Association for Relocalization.
+This repository contains the implementation of our RAL paper: GOReloc: Graph-based Object-Level Data Association for Relocalization([IEEE](https://ieeexplore.ieee.org/document/10634741), [Arxiv](http://arxiv.org/abs/2408.07917)).
 The article introduces a novel method for object-level relocalization of robotic systems.
 It determines the pose of a camera sensor by robustly associating the object detections in the current frame with 3D objects in a lightweight object-level map.
 Object graphs, considering semantic uncertainties, are constructed for both the incoming camera frame and the pre-built map.
 Objects are represented as graph nodes, and each node employs unique semantic descriptors based on our devised graph kernels.
 We extract a subgraph from the target map graph by identifying potential object associations for each object detection, then refine these associations and pose estimations using a RANSAC-inspired strategy.

 The system overview is as follows: